385 fully vaccinated people contracted COVID-19, 7 died in N.H. since February

-“While the vaccines are very safe and effective, breakthrough cases are to be expected, as no vaccine is 100% effective at preventing illness,” Montenegro said in an email.
+“While the vaccines are very safe and effective, breakthrough cases are to be expected, as no vaccine is 100 percent effective at preventing illness,” Montenegro said in an email.

 There have been a total of 33,882 cases of COVID-19 since Feb.
 1 and 243 total deaths related to COVID-19 during that timeframe, she said.